How Many Working Days are There in a Year in Canada?

 Working days in Alberta

-According to Alberta Employment Standards Rules, there are 9 general (statutory) holidays in this province.
+According to the Alberta Employment Standards Rules, there are 9 general (statutory) holidays in this province.
 In addition, there 4 optional holidays in the province.

 HolidayCelebration date